 When the wifi of your iPad is connected directly to your camera, then by default your iPad cannot connect to a printer or use the internet.
-This is a common issue because only Canon and Panasonic cameras support connecting their wifi to a router (infrastructure mode).
-BluePrint is a FREE app specifically developed to solve this problem, and Wifibooth integrates with it directly.
-If you want to share access to a printer or the internet over Bluetooth, then you must use BluePrint to do this.
+This is a common problem because only Canon and Panasonic cameras support connecting their wifi to a router (infrastructure mode).
+Wifibooth works with SoloLink to solve this problem.
+If you want to share access to a printer or the internet over Bluetooth to Wifibooth, then you must use SoloLink to do this.

-When Wifibooth is connected to BluePrint, BluePrint can share its internet connectivity to Wifibooth.
+When Wifibooth is connected to SoloLink, SoloLink can share its internet connectivity to Wifibooth.
 This means your emails, Dropbox uploads etc can happen even while your iPad is connected directly to your camera’s wifi.

 - A second iOS device with Bluetooth and wi-fi, running iOS 9.0 or newer.
 That’s basically any iPhone or iPod Touch that you have lying around

-- During your event, the iPad and the second iOS device can be reasonably close together (the range of Bluetooth varies, but I wouldn’t expect much beyond about 5 meters or so)
+- During your event, the iPad and the second iOS device should be reasonably close together (the range of Bluetooth varies, but I wouldn’t expect much beyond about 5 meters or so)

 - Make sure Bluetooth is turned on, on both your iPad and your second iOS device.
 You don’t need to connect to anything, or do anything other than make sure Bluetooth is on.

-- Install BluePrint on your second iOS device.
-Do not install BluePrint on the same device where Wifibooth is installed.
+- Install SoloLink on your second iOS device.
+Do not install SoloLink on the same device where Wifibooth is installed.
 That is not supported.
-Here’s the app-store link: http://itunes.apple.com/app/id1127641254
+Here’s the app-store link for SoloLink: http://itunes.apple.com/app/id1127641254

-- Connect the wifi of your second iOS device to the same wifi your printer is on.
-If your second iOS device is an iPhone, then it is best to use your iPhone’s Personal Hotspot feature and get the printer connected to that.
-You can tell if the printer is connected to your iPhone’s Personal Hotspot by the blue bar at the top of the iPhone which should say “1 Device Connected”.
+- If you are connecting a printer with SoloLink, then connect the wifi of your SoloLink device to the same wifi your printer is on.
+If your SoloLink device is an iPhone, then it is best to use your iPhone’s Personal Hotspot feature and get the printer connected to that.
+You can tell if the printer is connected to your iPhone’s Personal Hotspot by opening the Personal Hotspot from the Settings App.

 If you get stuck, please visit the Community — someone will help you!